Philadelphia train crash engineer lays low as scrutiny heats up

 “He remembers coming into the curve, he remembers attempting to reduce speed, but thereafter he was knocked out just like all the other passengers on the train,” Goggin said on ABC's "Good Morning America" program.

-Bostian, who suffered a concussion and gash to his head, does not recall deploying the emergency brakes, the lawyer said.
+Bostian, who suffered a concussion and gash to his head, does not remember deploying the emergency brakes, the lawyer said.

 "We will have to wait for his memory to come back or for other facts to be ascertained by the NTSB," the lawyer said.

-Sumwalt said it was common for someone to suffer memory loss after a traumatic event.
+Federal safety investigators want to talk to Bostian "as soon as he's available," said NTSB member Robert Sumwalt, adding it was common for someone to suffer memory loss after a traumatic event.

-While many questions about Tuesday's wreck remain unanswered, Sumwalt has said the derailment could have been avoided by an advanced safety system called "positive train control" (PTC), which automatically slows or halts trains moving too fast or heading into a danger zone.
+Sumwalt said the derailment could have been avoided by an advanced safety system called "positive train control" (PTC), which automatically slows or halts trains moving too fast or heading into a danger zone.

 Amtrak said it aims to have the technology up and running between Washington and Boston by the end of the year, as required by law.
 For now, the rail line only has intermittent PTC service, an Amtrak official said.